hllcngn/skyhack/DEVLOG.md

  of functionalities, so it would be more of a headache to try to make a system that would generate menus based on menu information, than to just make each of them by hand individually.\
+I'd never thought menus could be a source of headache.\
+Actually, now that I think of it, having the data in data files or hardcoded in, there is virtually no difference between the two.
+ Those menus are going to take me to the end of the world.\
+It's a bit of a new thing for me since when programming for the terminal, there would be no such complicated nonsense to implement.
+ Originally OGNS was supposed to be for the terminal.
+I changed my mind as I was looking into my different projects, because I thought, this is too bad this game is for the terminal, because it could meet actual success.
+And it would be a real hassle to make a dual version.